-(2) The electronic stamp refers to the digital signature of the competent authority of the United Arab Emirates.
+2 The electronic stamp refers to the digital signature of the competent authority of the United Arab Emirates.

-(3) The case of United Arab Emirates, it refers to the Federal Law N° 46 of 2021 (Federal Decree Law Concerning Electronic Transactions and Trust Services) and its regulations or its successors.
+3 In the case of United Arab Emirates, it refers to the Federal Law N° 46 of 2021 (Federal Decree Law Concerning Electronic Transactions and Trust Services) and its regulations or its successors.